ygalbel/WikipediaLinkSolver/README.md

 ## Unit test workshop
 In this workshop, you have to create tests on this code.

+You can create class models, extract classes, or any other way you have to make the code more testable.

 Try to reach 90% of code coverage.